 Indoor plant stands and planters are one of the easiest ways to decorate with indoor plants and add height, layers, and visual interest to a room.
-Instead of placing all plants on the floor or on shelves, plant stands allow you to raise plants to different heights and spread greenery throughout a space.
+Instead of placing all plants on the floor or on shelves, plant display stands allow you to raise plants to different heights and spread greenery throughout a space.

-Plant stands work well in living rooms, bedrooms, offices, and small apartments because they help organize plants and make them part of the room decor.
+Raised planters work well in living rooms, bedrooms, offices, and small apartments because they help organize plants and make them part of the room decor.
 When combined with decorative planters, plant stands can make indoor plants look like furniture or decor pieces instead of just plants in pots.

 In this guide, we’ll look at indoor plant stands and planters, including how to decorate with them, where to place them, and how to choose the right styles for your home.